On Existence of Truthful Fair Cake Cutting Mechanisms: Introduction

-However, a fundamental issue when deploying a certain cake cutting algorithm is that agents are self-interested and may manipulate and misreport their valuations to the algorithm in order to get a better allocation.
-This motivates the study of the cake-cutting problem from a game theory aspect, in particular, a mechanism design aspect.
+However, a fundamental issue when deploying a certain cake cutting algorithm is that agents are self-interested and may manipulate and misreport their valuations to the algorithm to get better allocations.
+This motivates the study of the cake-cutting problem from a game-theoretical aspect, in particular, a mechanism design aspect.
 Is there a \emph{truthful} and fair cake cutting mechanism such that truth-telling is each agent's dominant strategy?
-This question was first proposed by~\citet{CL10}.
+This question was first proposed by Chen, Lai, Parkes, and Procaccia~\cite{CL10}.

 To answer this question, we first need to address the following issue: how can we represent a value density function succinctly?
 Two different approaches have been considered in the past literature.
 In the first approach (e.g., \cite{brams1995envy,robertson1998cake,stromquist2008envy,kurokawa2013cut,aziz2015discrete,aziz2016discrete}), the mechanism communicates with the agents by a query model called \emph{the Robertson-Webb query model}, where the mechanism learns the valuation of each agent through a sequence of queries that are of the following two types: \begin{itemize} \item $\textbf{Eval}_i(x,y)$: ask agent $i$ his/her value on the interval $[x,y]$; \item $\textbf{Cut}_i(x,r)$: ask agent $i$ for a point $y$ where $[x,y]$ is worth exactly $r$. \end{itemize} In the second approach (e.g., \cite{mossel2010truthful,CL10,bei2012optimal,menon2017deterministic,bei2017cake,bei2020truthful}), the value density function is assumed to be \emph{piecewise-constant}.
-Piecewise-constant functions can approximate most natural real functions arbitrarily closely, and it can be succinctly encoded.
-The mechanism then takes the $n$ encoded value density functions as input, and outputs an allocation.
+Piecewise-constant functions can approximate most natural real functions arbitrarily closely, and they can be succinctly encoded.
+The mechanism then takes the $n$ encoded value density functions as input and outputs an allocation.
 These mechanisms are called \emph{direct revelation} mechanisms.